 What are Special Management Areas

 Special Management Areas provide a very high level of protection for our forests with fewer conditions for use than Wilderness Areas.
-These areas are designated by Congress or the Forest Service to ensure the preservation of cultural, historic, and natural sites as well as the fish and wildlife that inhabit them for the benefit of present and future generations.
+These areas are designated by Congress or the Forest Service to ensure the preservation of cultural, historic, and natural sites as well as for the fish and wildlife that inhabit them for the benefit of present and future generations.
 Each Special Management Area comes with a specific set of rules on how it is managed.
 Extractive industries such as logging and oil and gas drilling are not permitted in Special Management Areas.
-Existing uses that are not allowed in Wilderness Areas, including mountain biking, motorized use on designated roads and trails, and the use of chainsaws are permitted.
+Existing uses that are not allowed in Wilderness Areas, including mountain biking, motorized use on designated roads and trails, and the use of chainsaws are permitted in Special Management Areas.